Nonpareil

 Nonpareil is made available under the terms of the Free Software Foundation's General Public License, Version 2.
 There is NO WARRANTY for Nonpareil.

-Microcode for several calculator models is included in the Nonpareil source code distribution.
-This is possible because early HP calculator microcode is not copyrighted by HP.
+Microcode for supported calculator models is included in the Nonpareil source code distribution.

 Documents